gameproxy/gameproxy.github.io/info/proTerms.md

 **2.2.** By redeeming a special code or voucher to get a GameProxy Pro membership, the special code or voucher used will no longer be valid, even after refunding.
 If You use a speical code or voucher, You cannot receive money for refunding, instead Your GameProxy Pro membership will be terminated with no money transferral to You.

 **2.3.** Purchasing GameProxy Pro requires a GameProxy account, which can be created by You at no price.
-You will need a valid email address that You own and a password that You will remember to use your account.
+You will need a valid email address that You own and a password that You will remember to use Your account.
 A username may also be required when signing up for a GameProxy account, which must not contain any profanity.
 If You are already signed into a GameProxy account, that account will be used for GameProxy Pro.

 **2.4.** GameProxy Pro membership is not transerrable between GameProxy accounts.